zoosk/zenv/README.md

 # ZEnv

 ZEnv is a coding environment manager for programmers.
-It allows you to keep your shell environment in source control, thereby keeping everyone in sync and allowing access to shared dev tools, aliases, and more.
+It allows you to create a custom shell environment that's stored in git, thereby keeping everyone in sync and allowing access to shared dev tools, aliases, and more.

 ## Features

 ### Developer setup

-ZEnv requires that developers install it before using it.
-When this happens, you can write arbitrary code that might install software dependencies, set up git configuration, and create any directories needed for working.
+Developers must install your custom environment before working.
+When this happens, you can run code that might install software dependencies, set up git configuration, or create any directories needed for working.
 Never slog through a complicated onboarding process again!

 ### Sharing dev tools